moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

   - The session will be closed when session is idle for certain period of time.

 which can
-- Keep the session data(reactive values) even reconnection happens
+- Session data (reactive values) is retained even after a reconnection happens
 - Release the resources e.g., memory linked to the session whhich avoid potential memory leaking

 It also provides more [configuration options (non-Pro ones)](https://docs.posit.co/shiny-server/)